 How to treat flat brown acne marks?

-Treatment of post-acne brown flat spots is usually pretty easy.
+Treatment of post-acne brown flat spots is usually pretty straightforward.
 Your first step should be to control your active acne with an effective anti-acne treatment protocol.
 Do not pick or pop your pimples!
 This commonly contributes to acne scars.
 The second step - use an oil-free sunscreen.
-Excessive sun exposure and visits and avoid the sun or tanning salons will make your post-acne dark spots darker.
+Excessive sun exposure and visits and avoiding the sun or tanning salons will make your post-acne dark spots darker.
 The third step – look for a high-quality dark spot corrector for acne-prone skin.
 Dark spot correctors are not alike.
 The best Dark spot corrector will contain Hydroquinone.
 The newest ones add Arbutine, a natural, non-medicated hydroquinone alternative, retinoids, and plant-based complexes that help fade the post-acne spots faster, with less skin irritation.

 For more resistant brown spots, it's possible to add superficial peels or intense pulse light treatments — for any of those, you'll need to visit your dermatologist.